joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/05/11/nyregion/tembe-denton-hurst-homebodies-biscuits.html

 **11mideast-crisis**\
-`U.S. Criticizes Israel for Failure to Protect Civilians in the Gaza Conflict`\
+`U.S. Criticizes Israel for Failure to Protect Civilians in Gaza`\
 https://nytimes.com/live/2024/05/11/world/israel-gaza-war-hamas-rafah

 **Flash Flooding in Afghanistan Kills at Least 50, With More Missing**\